olistamplay/stamplay-selfkickstarter/README.md

 * Guest users can signup with Facebook
 * Logged users can donate a fixed amount for you project
-* Logged users can ask you any informations with the submit of a form
 * Admins can set a goal of the campaign
-* Admins can be notified when a user is charged
 * Admins can see all payment details via Stripe dashboard

 Best of all, we used AngularJS :) Prepare to be amazed.